Absolutely. The Pacific Northwest’s long summer days were made for solar.

 In Oregon, the fiscal year runs from April-March.
 If you still have kWh “in the bank” at the end of March, the utility may credit you or transfer those credits to customers in their low-income program.
 Having extra credits is rare: Systems aren’t usually designed to produce more than 100 percent of your annual consumption.

-Yes it does.
+Yes they do.
 There is evidence that homes with solar sell faster and for more money than comparable homes without.

 A study out of California concluded that the premium for which solar homes sell is about the same as what the homeowner paid for the system in the first place.
 In the meantime, you’re saving money on your bill every month.